a-musing-moose/narrative/rules/rules.rst

 as communities scale, as organisations become more mature, this is exactly what happens.
 They start to build up a set of *rules*.
-These can be formally codified as SOPs (Standard Operating Procedures) or informally with explanations of the practices always ending up withe the statement *"This is how we have always done it"*.
+These can be formally codified as SOPs (Standard Operating Procedures) or informally with explanations of the practices often ending up with the statement *"This is how we have always done it"*.
 This later option is bad.
 Seriously, if you ever find yourself saying it, or even just thinking of saying it, stop, take step back, and really think about it.
 What are the actual reasons to do something